-Reconnectible Generators

-Generators with voltage codes 17 (for 60 hertz) and 517 (for 50 hertz) are three phase and can be reconnected for the voltages shown in the chart in Figure 11 (if voltage and code are other than 17 or 517, see "Non-reconnectible Generators").
+Reconnectible Generators (Voltage Code 17 or 517): Generators with voltage codes 17 (for 60 hertz) and 517 (for 50 hertz) are three phase and can be reconnected for the voltages shown in Figure 12.
+(If voltage and code are other than 17 or 517, see "Non-reconnectible Generators".)
 Most of these generators must be reconnected by the installer to give the voltage required for the installation.
 Before shipping, the factory tests the generator set output by connecting the generator to produce a particular test voltage.
-The installer must always check the bus bar and W22 jumper lead connections and reconnect to obtain voltage desired.
+The installer must always check the bus bar and W22 jumper lead connections and reconnect to obtain the voltage desired.